-Tools for estimating replenish from land management interventions and check dams
+Tools for estimating replenish from land management interventions, check dams, and wastewater treatment systems

-These calculators help quantify the impact of land management interventions on reducing runoff or increased infiltration.
-Whether you're implementing check dams, changing land use practices, or restoring catchments, these tools provide scientifically-based estimates of additional water infiltration and reductions in runoff.
+These calculators help quantify water stewardship benefits from different types of interventions.
+Whether you're implementing check dams, changing land use practices, restoring catchments, or treating wastewater, these tools provide scientifically-based estimates of water benefits including additional infiltration, runoff reduction, and water quality improvements.

 Evaluate the runoff reduction due to land use and land cover changes using the NRCS Curve Number method.